-\$> sudo dpkg -i mysql-apt-config_0.8.30-1_all.deb
+\$> sudo dpkg -i mysql-apt-config\0.8.30-1\all.deb

 Choose the desired MySQL Server series to install, such as MySQL Server 8.4.
+Choose Innovation to install and upgrade to the latest Innovation series, which today installs MySQL 9.4.
 This choice also determines the MySQL Router version that is installed from the MySQL repository.